yz93/LAVT-RIS/README.md

 ## Demo: Try LAVT on Your Own Image-text Pairs!
-One can run inference on any pair of image and text input and see the result.
+One can run inference on a custom image-text pair and visualize the result by running the script `./demo_inference.py`.
-We include a script, `./demo_inference.py`, for this purpose.
-Choose a photo of your liking and come up with some creative expressions to have fun.
+Choose your own photos and expessions and have fun.

 ## Citing LAVT